 SVGS has programs and courses designed to meet the unique needs of gifted and highly motivated students.
 Students may attend in our Sciences (Science, Technology, Engineering and Mathematics) program.
 Students take a mathematics, science and technology class.

 All first year science students must conduct an independent research or engineering project during the first semester.
 This project is formally within the purview of the Research and Engineering course.
 However, students may choose a project in any area of science, math or engineering that is interesting, provided a SVGS faculty mentor and a community mentor can be found if the project falls outside in-house areas of expertise.
-Students are required to present their projects at the Student Research Symposium held each spring, at which attendance is mandatory for all science students.
-Students are also required to submit their projects to the Virginia Junior Academy of Science or an equivalent venue, and if accepted, required to attend the annual conference and/or competition.
+Students are required to present their projects at the Student Research and Engineering Symposium held each spring, at which attendance is mandatory for all science students.
+Students are also required to submit their projects to the Regional Science and Engineering Fair or an equivalent venue, and if accepted, required to attend the annual conference and/or competition.

 Governor’s School Pre-Calculus – Students increase their understanding of functions and their characteristics including graphing techniques, using exponential, logarithmic and trigonometric functions to solve application problems, arithmetic and geometric sequences and series, mathematical induction, limits, first and second order derivatives, and integration.
 Students explore the use of mathematics in the natural sciences, thus fostering an application-oriented approach to mathematics that is enhanced through the use of technology.
 Students make extensive use of technology as an integral part of their learning.
 Students improve their facility with graphing calculators and the computer packages Maple and Excel.

 Governor’s School Calculus – Students become proficient with limits, the derivative and differentiation techniques, the integral and integration techniques, basic applications of differentiation and integration, and infinite series, including Taylor Series.
 Students explore the fundamental relationship between the derivative, the integral, and the Riemann Sum.
 Students begin their study of multidimensional calculus including vectors and parametric equations.
 Students enhance their learning through computer-based activities utilizing Maple and Excel.
-Students must take this class for BRCC credit (Math 173-174, 5 credits each) at their own expense.
+Students may opt to take this class for BRCC credit (Math 263-264, 4 credits each = 8 credits total) at their own expense.
 Prerequisite: Any Pre-Calculus course.

 Governor’s School Discrete Mathematics – Discrete Mathematics is the branch of mathematics dealing with objects that can assume only distinct, separated values.
 This course offers a nice counterpoint to the study of continuous mathematics that students pursue in calculus.
 Students will study logic, set theory, and matrices.
 Students will understand elementary number theory, the basic techniques of proof, and the basics of counting including combinatorics and probability.
 The ideas of discrete mathematics inform the study of computer science and this course will emphasize the connections between them.
 It is strongly recommended for students taking AP Computer Science.
 Students may take this course for dual-enrollment credit through JMU (Math/CS 227) at their own expense.